How many times have you eaten a meal to re-fuel, only to feel heavy, bloated, and lethargic afterwards?

 5. Eat a variety of foods and tastes

 Rather than getting in a rut and just making rice, dhal and the same vegetables every day, be sure to rotate your selection so you are always getting a wide variety of grains, fruits, vegetables, proteins and flavors.

-Maharishi Ayurveda recommends that you eat all six flavors — sweet, sour, salty, bitter, astringent and pungent — in every meal.
+Maharishi AyurVeda recommends that you eat all six tastes—sweet, sour, salty, bitter, astringent and pungent—in every meal.
 If you are getting bored with your food, or if you are having cravings for unhealthy foods, that's a clue that you are not getting all six tastes.